 Collar bars come in various sizes, typically ranging from 2″ to 2.5″.
 It’s important that you get a size that isn’t too big, lest you render the collar bar useless.
 Interestingly, your body type has a lot to do with what size collar bar you buy, so if you need some guidance as to what yours is, please see our guide to body types.

 Generally speaking, smaller men should buy smaller ones, as they have smaller collar measurements and should be wearing smaller collars anyway.
 The reverse holds true for larger men.

 Collar Pin History

-The early 1900’s saw the introduction of the collar pin.
-Turndown collars were still quite new (stiff wing collars were much more common before this time), and men were wearing collars made of silk at the time.
+The early 1900s saw the introduction of the collar pin.
+Turndown collars were still quite new compared to stiff, detachable collars.
+Similarly, men were wearing collars made of silk at the time.

 This gave men a sharp, put-together look that was further amplified by the way the collar bar treated ties; that is, by elevating them and ensuring that no collar band showed behind the tie knot.